StrikerAli/VocalCraft/README.md

 4. Connect an Android device or start an emulator.
 5. Click the "Run" button (green play icon) in Android Studio.

+---

+## Additional Notebooks

+### `sdxl-training-actual.ipynb`
+This notebook outlines the process of fine-tuning a Stable Diffusion XL (SDXL) model using LoRA (Low-Rank Adaptation) with DreamBooth.
+Key aspects:

+- **Setup**:
+  - Uses Hugging Face's `diffusers`, `transformers`, and other utilities.
+  - Environment is initialized with authentication to Hugging Face Hub.

+- **Configuration**:
+  - Custom configuration for model paths, instance prompts, learning rates, and output directories.
+  - Includes options for resolution, precision (fp16), number of training steps, and checkpointing.

+- **Training**:
+  - Launches the training script `train_dreambooth_lora_sdxl.py` using a subprocess call with appropriate arguments.
+  - Uses LoRA modules to speed up and reduce memory requirements for fine-tuning.

+- **Output**:
+  - The fine-tuned model is saved in the specified output directory.
+  - Trained weights can be pushed to Hugging Face Hub for sharing.

+### `apicaller.ipynb`
+This notebook demonstrates how to interact with the fine-tuned model hosted on Hugging Face Hub:

+- **Model Inference via API**:
+  - Uses `requests` to call the inference API for the SDXL model.
+  - Takes a text prompt and returns a generated image in base64 format.
+  - Decodes the base64 image and displays it using PIL.

+- **Authorization**:
+  - Requires Hugging Face API token for authenticated access.

+- **Utility**:
+  - Useful for testing and showcasing model capabilities directly from a notebook.
+  - Can be extended to integrate with front-end applications or mobile apps.

 ### Additional Notes
 *   **Dependencies:** The project uses several third-party libraries (e.g., Firebase, OkHttp, Glide, Picasso, AmbilWarnaDialog).
 These are managed by Gradle and listed in `app/build.gradle.kts` and `gradle/libs.versions.toml`.
 *   **Permissions:** The app requests permissions like `RECORD_AUDIO`, `INTERNET`, and storage permissions.
 Ensure these are granted on the device when prompted.